Accelerated Interactive Auralization of Highly Reverberant Spaces using Graphics Hardware: Introduction

 Traditional implementations of real-time auralization systems are often constrained by the computational complexity of the convolution process, and therefore limited in the number of channels that can be processed in real-time.
 To address this challenge, \gls{gpu} acceleration has been proposed as a means to reduce the processing latency for multichannel auralization by executing the convolution operations in parallel \cite{wefers2010high, savioja2010use}.
 Prior work has demonstrated the effectiveness of \gls{gpu} acceleration for real-time binaural auralization \cite{cowan2008spatial, cowan2009gpu, tsingos2009using, mauro2011binaural, belloch2012headphone, belloch2013headphone}, multichannel audio systems \cite{belloch2011real}, and \gls{wfs} auralization \cite{belloch2013gpu, ranjan2014fast, belloch2017gpu}.
 Notably, Belloch et al. \cite{belloch2017gpu} implemented a real-time \gls{gpu}-based \gls{wfs} system with room compensation that is capable of auralizing complex sound fields with moving sources.
 This work demonstrated the feasibility of using \gls{gpu} acceleration for real-time auralization and highlighted the potential benefits of \gls{gpu} acceleration for reducing latency and improving computational efficiency in auralization systems.
 However, the integration of feedback cancellation algorithms with \gls{gpu}-based convolution for real-time interactive auralization has not been extensively explored in the literature.

 This paper aims to bridge this gap by presenting a generalizable framework for real-time multichannel auralization systems that integrates uniform partitioned convolution \cite{wefers2014partitioned, wefers2010high} with real-time feedback cancellation, and utilizes \gls{gpu} acceleration to minimize processing latency.
-Unlike previous \gls{gpu}-based approaches that focus on specific auralization techniques such as \gls{wfs} \cite{belloch2013gpu, ranjan2014fast, belloch2017gpu}, our framework is designed to be flexible and applicable to a wider range of loudspeaker-based auralization scenarios, with virtually no limitation on the length of the synthesis filters and the amount of channels in the reproduction setup.
-This makes our framework particularly well-suited for modeling complex acoustic environments with long reverberation times, including concert hall and \gls{hws} acoustics.
+Compared to previous \gls{gpu}-based approaches limited to specific auralization methods, such as \gls{wfs} \cite{belloch2013gpu, ranjan2014fast, belloch2017gpu}, the proposed framework supports scalable loudspeaker-based synthesis with practical flexibility in filter length and channel count.
+This enables the acoustic synthesis of complex acoustic environments that exhibit long reverberation times, including concert hall and historical worship space acoustics, while maintaining low-latency performance.

-To validate the effectiveness of the proposed approach, we conduct a performance evaluation comparing the performance of the \gls{gpu}-accelerated implementation to a \gls{cpu}-based implementation.
-Our results demonstrate that the proposed framework can achieve low-latency real-time auralization of \gls{hws} acoustics with minimal system instability for large filter lengths and channel counts.
-The results highlight the potential of \gls{gpu} acceleration for reducing latency and improving computational efficiency in real-time interactive auralization systems, while maintaining system stability in the presence of acoustic feedback.
-Additionally, the source code for our framework is made publicly available to support further research and development in interactive auralization.
+To validate the effectiveness of the proposed framework, a performance evaluation is conducted which compares the latency performance of the \gls{gpu}-accelerated implementation to a \gls{cpu}-based implementation.
+The results demonstrate that the proposed framework can achieve low-latency real-time auralization of \gls{hws} acoustics with minimal system instability for large filter lengths and channel counts.
+This work highlights the potential of \gls{gpu} acceleration for reducing latency and improving computational efficiency in real-time interactive auralization systems, while maintaining system stability in the presence of acoustic feedback.

+The main contributions of this paper can be summarized as follows: \begin{itemize} \item A generalizable framework for real-time multichannel auralization systems that integrates uniform partitioned convolution with real-time feedback cancellation, utilizing \gls{gpu} acceleration to minimize processing latency. \item A performance evaluation comparing the \gls{gpu}-based implementation with a \gls{cpu}-based implementation in terms of processing latency for various filter lengths, channel counts, and block sizes.
+Additionally, the end-to-end latency is reported for different block sizes. \item The public release of the source code for the proposed framework to support further research and development in interactive auralization. \end{itemize}